Under state law, which of the following statements most accurately reflects the liability of a CPA who fraudulently prepares a client's tax return?

 Assuming all other requirements are met, a corporation may elect to be treated as an S corporation under the Internal Revenue Code if it has

-B. A partnership as a shareholder.
+B. A nonresident alien as a shareholder.

 Which of the following tax years may an S corporation use for its current taxable year (assuming no business purpose exists for another year and assuming an election is not made under Sec.
 444)?